123porcristina/Facial-Recognition-and-Web-Scraping/Code/Code (Mac and Python Shell Version)/README.md

 - pip install dash-daq==0.1.0

-FOLDERS OUTLINE:
+FOLDERS OUTLINE AND FILE DESCRIPTIONS:

 - Main.py (Main file to run)
 - README.md
 - assets
 - capture_image
-        - capture_image.py
+        - capture_image.py (File that captures and stores images in the corresponding instagram username folder.)
 - dataset (Contains folders of instagram usernames.
 These folders contains images)
 - gradient
-        - gradient.py
+        - gradient.py (Runs a video feed using gradient images)
 - haar
-        - cascades
+        - cascades (Contains a face cascade file used in haar face detection)
-        - face_train.py
+        - face_train.py (Trains the Haar cascade to recognize images from the dataset.
+Outputs "labels.pickle" and "trainer.yml")
-        - faces.py
+        - faces.py (Runs the trained Haar video feed)
-        - insta_Info_Scraper.py
+        - Insta_Info_Scraper.py (Pulls and shows the instagram users information to be attached to the Haar video feed)
-        - labels.pickle
+        - labels.pickle (labels IDs matching names and the corresponding images and saves it in trainer.yml)
-        - trainer.yml
+        - trainer.yml (output of "labels.pickle" to be used as input when it runs "faces.py".)
-        - users.txt
+        - users.txt (used by "Insta_Info_Scraper.py" to pull the instagram address of the user which is the name of the folder.
+This file is created by "faces.py" by reading the name of the folder which also has the instagram username )
 - hog
-        - encode_faces.py
+        - encode_faces.py (Trains the HOG algorithm to recognize images from the dataset.
+Outputs "encodings.pickle")
-        - encodings.pickle
+        - encodings.pickle (contains the encoded/trained information of the faces used when the dataset is encoded/trained)
-        - hog.py
+        - hog.py (Runs the trained HOG video feed)
-        - Insta_Info_Scraper.py
+        - Insta_Info_Scraper.py (Pulls and shows the instagram users information to be attached to the HOG video feed)
-        - users.txt
+        - users.txt (used by "Insta_Info_Scraper.py" to pull the instagram address of the user which is the name of the folder.
+This file is created by "hog.py" by reading the name of the folder which also has the instagram username )
-- saved_images
+- saved_images (Contains images used for the  user interface.)
         - image_captured
         - stop_image.png
         - training_image.png